Tiledesk/tiledesk/helm/docs/tls.md

 ## Create a secret for the SSL certificate

-Create a Kubernetes secret of the certificate using the following command:
+Create a Kubernetes Secret of the certificate using the following command:

 ```console
 kubectl create secret tls tiledesk-tls-secret --key tiledesk-ingress-tls.key --cert tiledesk-ingress-tls.crt